 RV and camper owners, let’s be honest.
 When is the last time you looked under your bed?
 More specifically, under your mattress?
 If you’ve not done so lately, there just may be monsters lurking under your bed!
 But not the kind your 4 year old is frantic about.
 What we’re referring to is mold growing on your mattress!
 And with that, grows concern for your health!

 No matter what size or type of RV, it’s imperative to protect its’ electrical system by using an RV surge protector.
 It’s one of the wisest investments that protects its’ electrical system, components and appliances.
 But also, a surge protection system will protect anything you plug into your motorhome or camper from minor damage to catastrophic failure or even fire.
 This includes all of your valuable electronic gadgets computers, digital devices or anything else you plug into your electrical system.

-An RV water pressure regulator is a must have if you’re going to hook your motorhome or camper up to an outside water source or water spigot.
-If you don’t install a pressure regulator on your RV water input, you could essentially over-pressurize your RV’s water system and burst its’ pex lines or water pipes causing thousands of dollars in damage to your motorhome or camper!
+An RV water pressure regulator is needed if you’re going to hook your motorhome or camper up to an outside water source or water spigot.
+If you don’t install a pressure regulator on your RV water input, you could essentially over-pressurize your RV’s water system and burst the pex lines or water pipes causing thousands of dollars in damage to your motorhome or camper!